shamranganathan/URLShortener/README.md

 # URLShortener

-I have implemented a # JavaScript function that takes a long URL as input and returns a shortened version of the URL.
-Additionally, I have implement a function to decode the shortened URL and redirect the user to the original long URL.
+This application has a JavaScript function that takes a long URL as input and returns a shortened version of the URL.
+Additionally, it has a function to decode the shortened URL and redirect the user to the original long URL.

 # 1. Shortening Function (encodeURL):